microsoft/winget-cli/doc/troubleshooting/README.md

 The next requirement is ensuring you have the [App Installer](https://www.microsoft.com/p/app-installer/9nblggh4nns1) from the Microsoft Store.
 The Windows Package Manager is delivered as an MSIX package.
 The App Installer is required to install MSIX packages on Windows 10.

+> [!NOTE]
->Note: The Windows Package Manager is shipped with later versions of the App Installer.
+> The Windows Package Manager is shipped with later versions of the App Installer.

 ### Stable Releases